thejasmeetsingh/django-social-app/README.md

 5. Accept/Reject a request received from a user.
 6. View list of requests and filter them by request status.

+## Security

+1. Implements JWT authentication for users.
+2. All APIs except `login` and `signup` will be called by authenticated users only.
+3. `ScopedRateThrottle` is added so that no users can not send more than 3 friend requests within a minute.
+4. API permission is applied, which won't allow the sender or any other user to update the request user.
+It'll only be updated by the user whose request is intended to.

 ## Getting Started

 **Prerequisite:** [Docker](https://www.docker.com/products/docker-desktop/) must be installed on your machine.